mimove/Coupling-API/README.md

 # cwipiFoam
 Establishes CWIPI coupling of OpenFOAM-v2212 and Nektar++ Acoustic Solver version 5.3.0

-# Currently the entropy material derivative in the APE-4 continuity equation is not working

 Installation:
 1) Compile Nektar++ with AcousticSolver and CWIPI; install into $HOME/opt
 2) Compile OpenFOAM-v2212